Welcome to 2025 IEEE Summer School and Workshop on Photonics Automation¶

 Why Enroll?¶

 Python is rapidly becoming the control language of modern optics labs.
-In this four‑day intensive workshop you will learn to:
+In this four‑day intensive school you will learn to:

 -